Money Train: Production

-Snipes and Harrelson had appeared together in the 1992 hit White Men Can't Jump.
+Wesley Snipes and Woody Harrelson had appeared together in the 1992 hit White Men Can't Jump.
 They were both paid $5.5 million to star in Money Train.

 The subway car used as the money train in the film is a modified R21 subway car.
 The rolling stock was modified by the Metropolitan Transportation Authority and film crew into an imposing subway train covered in silver armor plating and equipped with flashing orange lights and sliding barred doors, like those on a jail cell.
 After production, the car was donated to the New York Transit Museum, and is currently stored at the Coney Island Complex as of February 2010.
 Other cars were used as props in the movie.

 Four additional R30s were used for filming on New York City Subway property, including for the crash between the money train and the 1220 Coney Island.
 These four cars were 8463, 8510, 8558, and 8569.

 The actual money train resembled a normal maintenance train painted yellow with black diagonal stripes.
 The New York City subway system retired its money trains in 2006, as the introduction of the MetroCard and computerized vending machines that allowed fare payment by credit card have dramatically reduced the number of coins stored in subway stations.
 Two money train cars were later sent to the New York Transit Museum.

 Music

 The original music score by Mark Mancina was released in March 2011 by La-La Land Records as a limited edition of 3000 copies.
 The album features approximately 41 minutes of music across 17 tracks.
 Additional music was composed by John Van Tongeren.
+The movie also includes a cover of the 1966 song 'The Train Is Coming' by Ken Boothe, sung by Boothe and Shaggy, sung over the end credits, which was released as a single at the time of the movie's release.